celeroon/vagrant-emulation-lab/resources/docs/setup-guacamole.md

 Scroll to the bottom of the page and click **Save**.

 In the top-right corner, click **Home**, and on the main page you will see your connections.

+## New Kali Linux connection (RDP)

+Repeat the same steps as for the Windows RDP setup, but use the Kali Linux management IP: `192.168.225.5`.